Ultimate Japan Itinerary 10 Days for First Time Visitors

 - Grab a spot on the balcony of one of Odaiba’s restaurants and watch the sun go down across the rainbow bridge and Tokyo Bay.

-Japan Itinerary 10 days in Summary
+10 Days in Japan Itinerary Summary

 Almost half of this 10 day Japan Itinerary is spent in Tokyo, and it honestly deserves it.
 However, if you had longer or wanted to skip Mount Fuji or the nearby lakes, then another popular destination to visit in Hakone, the home of the stunning steaming hot springs with great views of Mt Fuji.